adonh/scheduler-widerow/README.md

 ## Contributing

 Contributions are welcome in the form of pull-requests based on the master branch.
+We ask that your changes are covered by unit tests.

-We ask that your changes are consistently formatted as the rest of the code in this repository, and also that any changes are covered by unit tests.
+Before opening a pull-request, remember to apply auto-formatting to your code.
+You trigger auto-formatting by running `sbt test` or `sbt ";compile;test:compile"`.

 ## Release